 First generation (NB-7, 1993—2005)

-The first generation was developed on the basis of the Mazda Bongo van and has many common nodes with it.
-This was during Kia's collaboration with Ford and Mazda.
+The first generation was developed on the basis of the Mazda Bongo van and has many common components with it.
+This was during the time of Kia's cooperation with Ford and Mazda.
 The chassis of the car is the same as that of the Kia Retona SUV.
-From 1995 to 1998, the Sportage was produced at the factory «Wilhelm Karmann GmbH» in Germany, after that production remained only in South Korea.
+From 1995 to 1998, the Sportage was produced at the Wilhelm Karmann GmbH plant in Germany, after which production remained only in South Korea.

-The engines were installed from Mazda, two 2.0-liter gasoline (FE SOHC I4, 117 HP) and 2.0 liters (FE DOHC I4, 128 HP) and one diesel also 2.0 liters (RF I4, 82 hp).
-Transmission was 4-speed automatic or 5-speed manual.
+The engines were from Mazda, two petrol engines with a volume of 2.0 liters (FE SOHC I4, 117 hp) and 2.0 liters (FE DOHC I4, 128 hp) and one diesel engine with a volume of 2.0 liters (RF I4, 82 hp).
+The transmission was a 4-speed automatic or 5-speed manual.

 Second generation (JE/KM, 2005—2010)

-Two models of 2.0-liter gasoline engines were installed on the car (Beta II I4, 141 HP) and 2.7 liters (Delta V6, 175 HP), as well as two diesel engines of 2.0 liters (CRDI I4-T) 112 hp (atmospheric) and 140 hp (turbocharging).
-Gearboxes 5 and 6-speed manual or 4-speed automatic.
+The car was equipped with two models of petrol engines with a capacity of 2.0 liters (Beta II I4, 141 hp) and 2.7 liters (Delta V6, 175 hp), as well as two diesel engines with a capacity of 2.0 liters (CRDI I4-T) with a capacity of 112 hp (naturally aspirated) and 140 hp (turbocharged).
+Gearboxes are 5- and 6-speed manual or 4-speed automatic.

-The Sportage was named one of the most reliable cars of 2009 by an American magazine review «Consumer Reports».
+The Sportage was named one of the most reliable cars of 2009 by the American magazine Consumer Reports.

-- Overall rating - 2 out of 5 stars
+- Overall rating: 2 out of 5 stars

-- Small Overlap Frontal Tests - Acceptable
+- Frontal tests with small overlap - Acceptable

 - Side Crash Test - Acceptable